 He looked balefully at her.
 "Tell that to the dementors."

 "No," said Bill, "the Ministry does not use dementors, for anything.
 They stopped using them almost five years ago."

-Bill shook his head.
-"I can't tell you that, I'm sorry.
+"I can't tell you that.
+I'm sorry.
 You'll have to face a jail term.
-But —"
+But—"

-"Bill, wait," Fleur cut in.
+"Bill, wait," Fleur said.
 "I t'ink Ginny should get 'Arry.
-Is zat okay?" she asked the two sitting on the sofa.
+Is zat okay?" she asked the two sitting on the couch.

-"Mr. Potter," Chamberlain spoke from the sofa.
-"So why did you send your wife inside?
+"Mr. Potter," Chamberlain spoke from the sofa, "why did you send your wife?
 Shouldn't she get the collar now?"

 Patience frowned at him.
 "What does zis mean, ze collar?
 Zere is no collar on 'er jumper."